In 2022/23, Scottish postgraduate loans are worth £10,000 in total, split into two pots of money to help with your

 Taught Masters degrees and postgraduate diplomas (PGDip) are covered by Scottish postgraduate loans, but PhDs aren't eligible for SAAS funding.

 If you're studying full time, diplomas must be no longer than one-year and Masters degrees no longer than two years.

 Part-time students can get the tuition fee loan, as long their course is no more than twice the length of its full-time equivalent - up to four years for a Masters degree and two years for a PGDip.
 Don't forget, part-time students can't get the living cost loan.

 You'll need to study at a Scottish university.
 However, if no institutions in Scotland offer your course you can study elsewhere in the UK.
-The exception is that EU nationals must study in Scotland to be eligible.
+The exception is that EU students must study in Scotland to be eligible.

 How do I apply?

 Apply online via SAAS - Register.
-The closing date for applications for 2020/21 is 31 March 2021 (in other words, you can still apply even after your course has started) for courses starting between 1 August 2022 and 31 December 2022.
+The closing date for applications in 2022/23 is 1 December 2022 (in other words, you can still apply even after your course has started) for courses starting between 1 August 2022 and 31 December 2022.

 In general, you should apply before 30 June for your funding to be ready for the beginning of a course starting in August/September.

 You'll need your National Insurance number, course details and evidence of how you meet the residency requirements.

 How will I receive my loan?